 What research gap are you addressing with your protocol?

-James A. Bozik: This protocol eliminates guesswork in creating biomimetic membranes with purified transmembrane proteins suitable for time-lapse single-molecule fluorescence experiments.
+James A. Bozik: This protocol eliminates guesswork in creating biomimetic membranes with purified transmembrane proteins that are suitable for time-lapse single-molecule fluorescence experiments.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.